xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 <a name="causal-order"></a>When broadcasting messages, we require that they are delivered *reliably* and *in causal order*, but it's okay if they are arbitarily delayed.
 (These rules apply to all CRDTs, not just the unique set.)
 Delivery **in causal order** means that if a user sends a message \\(m\\) after receiving or sending a message \\(m^\prime\\), then all users delay receiving \\(m\\) until after receiving \\(m^\prime\\).
 This is the strictest ordering we can implement without a central server and without extra round-trips between users, e.g., by using [vector clocks](https://en.wikipedia.org/wiki/Vector_clock).

 Messages that aren't ordered by the causal order are **concurrent**, and different users might receive them in different orders.
-But for **correctness**/**consistency**, we must ensure that all users end up in the same state regardless, once they have received the same messages.
+But for **CRDT correctness**/**eventual consistency**, we must ensure that all users end up in the same state regardless, once they have received the same messages.

 For the unique set, it is obvious that the state of the set, as seen by a specific user, is always the set of elements for which they have received an `add` message but no `delete` messages.
 This holds regardless of the order in which they received concurrent messages.
 Thus the unique set is correct.